awsdocs/amazon-s3-userguide/doc_source/AuthUsingTempSessionToken.md

 The following example lists a set of object keys in the specified bucket\.
 The example obtains temporary security credentials for a session and uses them to send an authenticated request to Amazon S3\.

-If you want to test the sample using IAM user credentials, you will need to create an IAM user under your AWS Account\.
+If you want to test the sample using IAM user credentials, you will need to create an IAM user under your AWS account\.
 For more information about how to create an IAM user, see [Creating Your First IAM User and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.

 For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.